c1728p9/board-recovery-instructions/unbricking_guide.md

 * [DapLink firmware](TODO: NEED TO UPDATE ONCE NEW DAPLINK IS RELEASED).

 ### Step 1: Disable storage services
-Right click the _start button_ in Windows 10, and then left click _run_.
-From the run prompt, type in ```services.msc```, and then click the _OK_ button.
+Right click the _Start Button_ in Windows 10, and then left click _Run_.
+Once the run prompt opens, type in ```services.msc``` and click the _OK_ button.

 ![](images/run.png "Open up the services application.")

 Once the Services application opens, double click the item from the list named _Storage Service_.
-Once inside, click the button named _Stop_.

 ![](images/services.png "Look for the setting named "Storage Service".")

+Storage Service Properties is now open.
+Click the button named _Stop_.

 ![](images/stop.png "Storage Service settings with the Stop button highlighted.")